Young April

 Young April is a 1926 American silent romantic comedy film directed by Donald Crisp, and starring Bessie Love, Joseph Schildkraut, and Rudolph Schildkraut.
-The film was produced by Cecil B. DeMille and distributed by Producers Distributing Corporation.
-The film has survived and has been released on home video.
+The film was produced by Cecil B. DeMille's production company and distributed by Producers Distributing Corporation.
+The film was adapted from Egerton Castle's 1899 novel of the same name by Jeanie MacPherson and Douglas Z. Doty.
+Art direction for the film was done by Anton Grot and its costumes were designed by Adrian.

 Plot

-Prince Caryl of Belgravia (Joseph Schildkraut) is to be married to Archduchess Victoria (Love), whom he has never met.
+Prince Caryl of Belgravia is to be married to Archduchess Victoria, whom he has never met.
 He rebels by stealing the royal crown and going to Paris to pawn it and enjoy the money.
 Victoria, who has been raised an orphan in America, is told of her title and upcoming wedding, and goes to Paris for a final week of freedom and a shopping spree.
 While in Paris, she buys the royal crown and meets—and falls in love with—Caryl, each not knowing the other's royal identity.

-Caryl's unethical brother Prince Michael (Washburn) comes to Paris, and prevents Victoria from revealing her identity to Caryl, who renounces his title to be with her.
-Michael kidnaps Victoria, but Caryl rescues her via an elaborate change involving carriages, cars, and airplanes.
+Caryl's unethical brother Prince Michael comes to Paris, and prevents Victoria from revealing her identity to Caryl, who renounces his title to be with her.
+Michael kidnaps Victoria, but Caryl rescues her via an elaborate chase involving carriages, cars, and airplanes.